-It was a real pleasure to select Molly Marie as the first Cat Picture of the Week for December, 2013.
+It's a pleasure to introduce our first Cat of the Week for March, Sebastian.

 photo © Franny Syufy